tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 That’s the dream.

 “If it’s up to me, I choose the flip of a coin.
 A single toss.
 50/50.
 Winner takes all.
-No skill, the purest, simplest, gamble of them all.
+No skill, the purest, simplest, gamble.

 The flip of a coin for it all.”